minettekaum/text_to_speech/tutorial.md

    uv run fastapi dev main.py
    ```

-The `backend/` directory includes a `dia` folder with a trimmed-down version of the Dia model from [Nari Labs](https://github.com/nari-labs/dia.git).
+The `backend/` directory includes a `dia` folder with the Dia model from [Nari Labs](https://github.com/nari-labs/dia.git).
 This approach avoids loading unnecessary components.

-Let's take a closer look at the [`main.py](backend/main.py) file:
+Let's take a closer look at the [`main.py`](backend/main.py) file:

 ### 1. Setup and Initialization